-Young indigenous females at highest risk of assault-related injuriesOctober 4th, 2012 in Health /
+Young indigenous females at highest risk of assault-related injuriesOctober 4, 2012 in Medicine & Health / Health

 A new study has placed young indigenous females at the highest risk of sustaining assault-related injuries in Queensland.